2021 luffa video coming soon! Check out our 2020 luffa season journey...

 Our luffa are organically grown and hand-washed with Thieves Household Cleaner so you can enjoy them truly clean and toxin-free.
 Since we chose not to expose them to the dangerous chemicals in bleach, they will vary in color.
 When you receive your luffa it will be completely dried out and very coarse.
 As soon as you get it wet, it will regain shape and soften some.
 They have a very strong structure, so don’t be afraid to handle them.
 You may choose to use your luffa in the shower, in your kitchen sink, to scrub rough surfaces, or even cut or shred them and make soaps.
 If you find any seeds inside don’t be alarmed.
 One luffa has over 200 seeds in it.
 We did our best to get them all out but may have missed some.
-The luffa should hold up several months to even over a year depending on how often and vigorously you use them.
+The luffa can be used for up to several years depending on how often and vigorously you use them.
 The biggest threat to them is mold.
 We like to string a rope through ours to hang-dry in between uses.
-Avoid leaving sit in a humid enclosed shower for extended periods to discourage mold and prolong use.
+Avoid leaving it sit in a humid enclosed shower for extended periods to discourage mold and prolong use.

 If you are the lucky recipient of one of our Luffa Soap-On-A-Ropes, congratulations!